 1. Tropical Rainforest Ecosystems

 The tropical rainforests are found near the equator, between the tropics.
-These are the regions that experience very high annual rainfall and are characterized with high average temperatures.
+These are the regions that experience very high annual rainfall and are characterized by high average temperatures.
 The areas also have high humidity that is lower in the dry season compared to the wet seasons.

-The tropical rainforest areas have extreme biodiversity and boost some of the most unique plant and animal species in the planet.
+The tropical rainforest areas have extreme biodiversity and boost some of the most unique plant and animal species on the planet.
 Due to their location near the equator, they offer favorable conditions for survival.
 However, the soils in tropical rainforest ecosystems are poor in nutrients as they are not stored for very long in the soil.

 2. Taiga Ecosystem

 Taiga ecosystems are also referred to as the boreal forests or snow forests.
 These ecosystems constitute the world’s largest land ecosystems making up 29% of the world’s forest cover.
 They are found throughout the high northern latitudes with considerable regional variations.

 3. Temperate Forest Ecosystem

 The temperate forest ecosystems primarily include the temperate coniferous forests, which are evergreen and the temperate deciduous forests – the trees that lose their leaves each year.
 These natural ecosystems are mainly found between the tropics and in the Polar Regions.
 Their trees are wide leafed, large and tall.
-The major trees in these forests are the maple, oak, redwood, ash, birch, pine and beech.
+The major trees in these forests are maple, oak, redwood, ash, birch, pine and beech.
 The areas have less undergrowth.
 The temperate rainforest experience moderate rainfall and dense humidity with mild winters.

 4. Tundra Ecosystem

 Tundra ecosystems are found in the Arctic and Antarctic – the Polar Regions.
 The vegetation in Tundra ecosystems is composed of dwarf shrubs, sedges and grass, mosses and lichens.
 The subsoil is permanently frozen, which makes it impossible for trees to grow in the region.
-The tundra is covered in marches, lakes and streams during the warm summers.
+The tundra is covered in marshes, lakes and streams during the warm summers.